pablojosecodes/book-review/content/fundamentals/ddia/Distributed Data/Consistency and Consensus.md

 ## The cost of Linearizability

-Useful to explore pros / cons of linearizability especially as only some replication methods can provide it TODO
+Useful to explore pros / cons of linearizability especially as only some replication methods can provide it

+Consider impact of network interruption between two datacenters
+- I multi-leader datbase- each datacenter can operate normally
+- Single leader- leader must e in one of teh dataceenters and thus if
+	- Linearizable: clients connected to follower datasets cannot make reads
+	- Non-linearizable: will stilll make (possibly stale) reads
 #### CAP Theorem
 Any linearizable database has this problem- the tradeoff:
 - If your application **requires** linearizability and some replicas are disconnected, the some replicas can’t process requests while they’re disconnected
-- If your application does not require linearizability,c an be written in a way that each replcia can process requests independently.
-Can be avilable in the face of a network but without being linearizable
+- If your application does not require linearizability, it can be written in a way that each replcia can process requests independently.
+Can be available in the face of a network but without being linearizable

 **Insight**: Applications which don’t require linearizability can be more tolerant of network problems